-Get cfgs value(s) by section and/or key, or the whole cfgs object get_evar (key=None, default=None)
+Get cfgs value(s) by section and/or key, or the whole cfgs object

 - section section from ini-style config file - key key to get from config file, within section - default default value to return if nothing is found.

 Does not apply if section is not provided.